saravigon/saravigon/README.md

 I'm a 3rd-year student at UPC - FIB, specializing in the Computer Science track.

 I am passionate about understanding how things work under the hood.
 My focus lies in Algorithms, Data Structures and Complexity.
 I enjoy solving challeges problems and optimizing code.

-- 🔭 I'm currently working on Mastering Data Structures

-- 👯 I'm looking to collaborate on AI or Computer Vision projects

-- 🌱 I'm currently deepening my understanding of Advanced Algorithmics and Computational Complexity.
-I'm also exploring Artificial Intelligence fundamentals (Machine Learning).

-- 🐍 Python is great, but C++ has my heart.

 <br/>